Consumer spending outpaced income — again

 But I think the big theme is that right now there really is a wide range of views among Fed officials about what is happening in the economy and what the Fed should do in response.

-So, like, on the one end, you had the newest Fed governor, Stephen Myron, come out and lay out a really sort of in-depth case for why he feels like the Fed should be cutting very quickly and very aggressively.
+So like on the one end, you had the newest Fed governor, Stephen Myron, come out and lay out a really sort of in-depth case for why he feels like the Fed should be cutting very quickly and very aggressively.

 He did a big speech on Monday where he argued that in his view, the Fed's policy stance is having quite a restrictive effect on the economy.
+And so it risks damaging the labor market.

 Then on the other hand, you had some other Fed officials who came out with a much more cautious outlook for rate cuts, signaling that they do still see inflation risks and that they still are attentive to inflation risks.

-where he reiterated his view that the economic landscape is kind of presenting policymakers with a really really challenging situation because he sees risks on both the inflation side and the employment side.
+And you heard Chair Powell, he did a speech on Tuesday where he reiterated his view that the economic landscape is kind of presenting policymakers with a really challenging situation because he sees risks on both the inflation side and the employment side.

-And so, I think what you're seeing here is that, you know, yes, the Fed did deliver its first rate cut of 2025 last week, but it isn't necessarily going to be like a straight glide path to more rate cuts.
+And so I think what you're seeing here is that, you know, yes, the Fed did deliver its first rate cut of 2025 last week, but it isn't necessarily going to be like a straight glide path to more rate cuts.

 And I think you're going to see Fed officials continue to have a very rigorous debate about what the policy path should look like.